|Office:||657 Ross |

 527 Farm House Ln

-Michael Christopher Low specializes in Late Ottoman, Modern Middle Eastern, and Environmental History.
-He received his Ph.D. at Columbia University in 2015 and is currently working on a book manuscript, The Mechanics of Mecca: The Ottoman Hijaz and the Indian Ocean Hajj (under contract with Columbia University Press).
-Drawing on Ottoman and British archival sources as well as published materials in Arabic and modern Turkish, Professor Low’s project analyzes how the Hijaz and the steamship-era pilgrimage to Mecca simultaneously became objects of Ottoman modernization, global public health, international law, and inter-imperial competition during the late nineteenth and early twentieth centuries.
+Michael Christopher Low specializes in Late Ottoman, Modern Middle Eastern, Indian Ocean, and Environmental History.
+He received his Ph.D. from Columbia University in 2015.
+He is currently finishing a book manuscript, Imperial Mecca: The Ottoman Hijaz and the Indian Ocean Hajj (under contract with Columbia University Press).
+Drawing on Ottoman and British archival sources as well as published materials in Arabic and Turkish, Imperial Mecca analyzes how the Hijaz and the steamship-era pilgrimage to Mecca simultaneously became objects of Ottoman modernization, global public health, international law, and inter-imperial competition during the late nineteenth and early twentieth centuries.
 Low is also co-editor (with Lâle Can, Kent Schull, and Robert Zens) of The Subjects of Ottoman International Law, forthcoming from Indiana University Press in 2019.

-Co-edited with Lale Can, “The Subjects of Ottoman International Law,” special issue in the Journal of the Ottoman and Turkish Studies Association, forthcoming November 2016.
+Co-authored with Lale Can, “The Subjects of Ottoman International Law,” Journal of the Ottoman and Turkish Studies Association 3, no. 2 (2016): 223-234.

-Guest editor and introduction, “Roundtable: The Indian Ocean and Other Middle Easts,” special section in Comparative Studies of South Asia, Africa and the Middle East 34, no. 3 (2014).
+“The Indian Ocean and Other Middle Easts,” Comparative Studies of South Asia, Africa and the Middle East 34, no. 3 (2014): 549-555.

-“Empire and the Hajj: Pilgrims, Plagues, and Pan-Islam under British Surveillance, 1865-1908,” in the International Journal of Middle East Studies 40, no. 2 (2008): 269-290.
+“Empire and the Hajj: Pilgrims, Plagues, and Pan-Islam under British Surveillance, 1865-1908,” International Journal of Middle East Studies 40, no. 2 (2008): 269-290.

 HIST 554C: Reading Seminar in Environmental History (Global)